SiddiqSoft/CosmosClient/docs/index.md

 `isConfigured` 🔒 | `atomic_bool` | Signalled when the `configuration()` has been successfully invoked.
 `restClient` 🔒 | `WinHttpRESTClient` | The Rest Client is used for all operations against Cosmos.<br/>Multiple threads may use this class without issue as the underlying `send()` only uses the lone `HINTERNET` and the underlying WinHTTP library performs the connection-pooling.
 `cnxn` 🔒 | `CosmosConnection` | Represents the Primary and optionally Secondary connection string.<br/>Holds the information on the current read/write enpoints and the encryption keys.<br/>This is un-important to the client and its implementation may change without affecting the user-facing API.
-`CosmosClientUserAgentString` | `std::string` | The connection string used by the client against the Azure Cosmos Server.
 `asyncWorkers` | `simple_pool<CosmosArgumentType>` | Implements asynchrony to the cosmos library.

 ### Member Functions